-Section 1.1 You are enrolled in Capital Health Plan Retiree Advantage, which is a Medicare HMO
+Section 1.1 You are enrolled in Capital Health Plan State of Florida Retiree Advantage, which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Capital Health Plan Retiree Advantage.
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Capital Health Plan State of Florida Retiree Advantage.
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-Capital Health Plan Retiree Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+Capital Health Plan State of Florida Retiree Advantage is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.